TrellixVulnTeam/openmm_orion_SBRH/docs/source/tutorials.rst

 Non-Equilibrium Switching
 =========================

-The Non-Equilibrium Switching (NES) is a relatively novel method in the BindingFree context to calculate Relative Binding Affinities (RBFE) of a given target and its ligands.
-The theory was developed during the 1990s [#]_ [#]_ however due to its high computational parallel demands this approach has not fully explored, and few pioneering works have been published so far [#]_
+The Non-Equilibrium Switching (NES) method is a relatively novel method in the Binding Free context to calculate Relative Binding Affinities (RBFE) of a given target and its ligands.
+The theory was developed during the 1990s [#]_ [#]_ however due to its high computational demand the approach has not fully explored, and few pioneering works have been published so far [#]_

-The methodology uses alchemical methods to calculate the RBFE between two ligands (Egde) where a starting ligand A is “mutated” into a final one B.
+The methodology uses alchemical methods to calculate the RBFE between two ligands (**Egde**) where a starting ligand A is “mutated” into a final one B.
 In general, the relative binding affinity :math:`\Delta\Delta G` is defined as the free energy difference between the binding affinities of a ligand A :math:`\Delta G_{A}` and B :math:`\Delta G_{B}` related to their target.
-However, the direct computation of these affinities can be quite challenging and other thermodynamics paths can be used.
-For example, :math:`\Delta\Delta G` can also be computed following the paths shown in the figure and named the Bound and Unbound paths.
+However, the direct computation of these affinities can be quite challenging because a direct binding process need to be simulated and other easy thermodynamics paths are often used.
+For example, :math:`\Delta\Delta G` can also be computed following the paths shown in the figure where :math:`\Delta G_{Bound}` and :math:`\Delta G_{Unbound}` are estimated.

-.. figure_RBFE:
+.. _figure_RBFE:

 .. figure:: ./images/RBFE.png
-   :width: 250px
+   :width: 300px
    :align: center
    :alt: RBFE and alternative thermodynamics paths

    **RBFE and alternative thermodynamics paths**

-In the Unbound path the starting ligand is mutated into the final one just in solution while in the Bound one the mutation is performed into the complex binding site.
+In the Unbound path the starting ligand is mutated into the final one just in solution while in the Bound path the mutation happens in the binding site.
 In the NES approach these mutations are done in a non-equilibrium regime many and many times starting from equilibrium snapshots and building the forward and reverse work probability distribution functions that can be used to estimate :math:`\Delta\Delta G`.
 For this reason, the methodology requires prior to run to have the equilibrium ensembles for the Bound and the Unbound systems.

-In addition, the implemented floe-protocol tries to estimate the Affinities from the computed RBFEs by using the maximum likelihood estimator method making possible to directly compare the predicted values with the experimental results derived for example from activities measurements, IC50 etc.
+In addition, the implemented floe-protocol tries to estimate the Affinities from the computed RBFEs by using the maximum likelihood estimator method [#]_ making possible to directly compare the predicted values with the experimental results derived for example from activities measurements, IC50 etc.